 Nintendo’s heavy handedness

 The Sega Master System probably could have done even better except Nintendo demanded exclusivity.
-And unfortunately for Sega, the NES had enough immediate success that Nintendo could get the exclusivity it demanded, for the most part.
+And unfortunately for Sega, the NES had enough immediate success, based on the strength of its launch titles, that Nintendo could get the exclusivity it demanded, for the most part.
 Sega had a good bank of its own games to draw from, but its game library was much smaller than Nintendo’s.
 A total of 314 Sega Master System games were released, but many of them were region-specific.
 None of the titles were available in all regions, and half the library was only released in Europe.
 The Sega Master System was much more successful in Europe, where it had the larger library.
 In the United States, its software library was about 120 titles.
 There were 675 NES titles released in North America.

 But it was a solid second place showing for Sega.
 The Master System ended up with a larger software library than the Colecovision did, and outsold it by a heavy margin as well.